China supplier of Samsung, Lenovo denies using child workers

 For Samsung products, HEG employs workers aged 18 and over while the minimum age for workers on Lenovo's product lines is 16 years, she said.
 The company relies on an outsourcing company to hire students, she added.

-In its statement, Samsung said it had proposed to China Labor Watch that they conduct a joint onsite investigation "for more precise verification" of the allegations.
+In its statement, Samsung said it had proposed to China Labour Watch that they conduct a joint onsite investigation "for more precise verification" of the allegations.

 Samsung also said it had informed the watchdog about the results of its own investigation, adding: "We find it regrettable that CLW issued the allegations today without any mention of our statement."

-Other multinational companies, including Apple Inc, have been plagued by revelations of underage workers in their supply chains.
+Other multinational companies, including Apple Inc (AAPL.O), have been plagued by revelations of underage workers in their supply chains.

 Child workers have previously been discovered at Foxconn, the supplier for some of the world's biggest tech brands, including Apple.
-Foxconn is the trading name of Taiwan's Hon Hai Precision Industry.
+Foxconn is the trading name of Taiwan's Hon Hai Precision Industry (2317.TW).

-Two years ago, China Labor Watch accused HEG of using child labor.
+Two years ago, China Labour Watch accused HEG of using child labour.
 Samsung subsequently said it had not found any workers below the legal working age of 16 in its audit of the facility.

-The problem goes beyond electronics, according to the U.S. Department of Labour's Bureau of International Labor Affairs.
-Bricks, cotton, fireworks, textiles and toys also feature on its list of goods which it says it has reason to believe are produced by child labor in China.
+The problem goes beyond electronics, according to the U.S. Department of Labour's Bureau of International Labour Affairs.
+Bricks, cotton, fireworks, textiles and toys also feature on its list of goods which it says it has reason to believe are produced by child labour in China.

 (Reporting by Se Young Lee in SEOUL and Beijing Newsroom and Gerry Shih in BEIJING; Editing by Miral Fahmy)